stevescot/ESPBreadMaker/README.md

      # Arduino IDE: Boards Manager → ESP32 → select version 2.0.17 → Install
      ```
    - Install required libraries:
-     - ~~ESPAsyncWebServer~~ (REMOVED - causes crashes on ESP32)
-     - ~~AsyncTCP~~ (REMOVED - not needed with standard WebServer)
-     - ArduinoJson
+     - ArduinoJson (JSON parsing and generation)
-     - PID_v1
-     - LittleFS (built-in ESP32 support)
+     - PID (Brett Beauregard's PID controller library)
-     - LovyanGFX (for display management)
+     - LovyanGFX (advanced graphics library for TTGO T-Display)
+     - WiFiManager (WiFi configuration portal)
    - Upload the `data/` folder to FFat using the Arduino ESP32 Data Upload tool or provided scripts
    - Build and upload the firmware using provided scripts (`build_esp32.ps1`) or Arduino IDE

 3. **First Boot & WiFi Setup**
    - Power on the device.
-If no WiFi is configured, a dark-themed captive portal will appear for setup
+If no WiFi is configured, WiFiManager will start a captive portal for setup
-   - Connect to the device's WiFi AP, open the captive portal, and enter your WiFi credentials
+   - Connect to the device's WiFi AP (usually "ESP32-XXXX"), open a web browser, and enter your WiFi credentials
    - After connecting to your network, access the web UI at the device's IP address

 4. **Web UI & Program Selection**